The Beast (Neon Genesis Evangelion): Plot

-Pilot Shinji Ikari prepares to face an enemy named Sachiel, third of a series of beings called Angels, in his mecha Evangelion 01.
+Pilot Shinji Ikari prepares to face an enemy named Sachiel, the third of a series of beings called Angels, in his mecha Evangelion 01.
 Shinji manages to move his Eva, making it try a successful first step.
-But as he attempts to take a second step, the Eva trips, falls over and lands face first on the ground.
-Eva-01 is left helpless as Sachiel advances on it; Shinji is frozen with fear, and fails to defend himself as the Angel proceeds to pick up the Eva by the face, and then damages its left arm and right eye.
+As he attempts to take a second step, the Eva trips, falls over, and lands face-first on the ground.
+Eva-01 is left helpless as Sachiel advances on it; Shinji is frozen with fear and fails to defend himself as the Angel proceeds to pick up the Eva by the face and then damages its left arm and right eye.
 The pilot's signal is lost, and the Eva powers down.
 Suddenly, a confused Shinji wakes up in a hospital room the next day; the dramatic battle having been resolved off-screen.
 Meanwhile, his father, Gendo Ikari, head of the special agency Nerv, meets with the organization's mysterious benefactors, the Human Instrumentality Committee.
 The Chairman of the Committee, Keel Lorenz, instructs him not to let the reappearance of the Angels allow a process named the Human Instrumentality Project to fall behind schedule.
 Shinji sees his fellow pilot Rei Ayanami at the hospital.
 He also has a brief encounter with his father, but the two of them don't talk.
-Nerv's captain Misato Katsuragi shows up to check up on Shinji in the aftermath of the battle.
+Nerv's captain Misato Katsuragi shows up to check on Shinji in the aftermath of the battle.
 When she learns that Shinji is going to live alone, she decides to take him in to live with her instead.

 Shinji arrives at Misato's apartment.
 Later that evening, he lies alone in his new bedroom.
 As he does so, sounds from the battle are heard and images of nerve cells as viewed through a microscope flash across the screen.
 In a flashback, Shinji remembers that Eva-01 was rendered inoperative by Sachiel's attack, with Nerv losing control of the Eva.
 Eva-01 reactivates and begins to act on its own.
 It launches a vicious attack upon the Angel, succeeding in damaging its face.
 A second attack by the Eva is blocked by a barrier named A.T.
 Field, but the Eva erodes it with another A.T.
 Field.
 Once the barrier is down, Eva-01 soundly defeats Sachiel by shattering the downed Angel's core.
-Sachiel wraps itself around the Eva and self destructs; Eva-01 emerges from the explosion with little apparent damage.
+Sachiel wraps itself around the Eva and self-destructs; Eva-01 emerges from the explosion with little apparent damage.
 As Nerv regains control of the Evangelion, Shinji comes to in the cockpit.
 The damaged helmet sloughs off, and Shinji can glimpse the Eva's face reflected in the windows of a building.
 As he looks on, the Eva's eye regenerates and focuses straight at him.
-Shinji begins to scream and the flashback ends.
+Shinji begins to scream, and the flashback ends.
 He slowly curls up in bed after recalling the battle; Misato comes to his door and praises him for piloting the Eva and saving the city.